If you are filing a claim on behalf of a deceased individual, you need to:

 Claims for deceased victims (regardless of cause of death) may be submitted only by the Personal Representative of the victim.
 In general, for victims who lived in the United States, a Personal Representative is appointed by a state court and that appointment will define the authority of the Personal Representative to take actions regarding the estate of the deceased person.
 Each state has laws that define the process for appointment of a Personal Representative and the specific authority granted to that Personal Representative.
 If the victim has died and you wish to file a claim for that victim, you should contact the relevant probate or surrogates court in your state to obtain information about appointment of Personal Representatives.
 There are different procedures outside the United States and the VCF will address the issue of the appropriate representative for victims who did not live in the United States on a case-by-case basis in accordance with the law of the domicile of the victim.

 In some cases, the victim may not have a large estate or may not require probate proceedings in the absence of an award from the VCF.
 Even in these situations, the VCF requests that you make every effort to obtain a Personal Representative appointment from a court.
 In general, states have procedures for individuals to open a simple or small estate in order to obtain an appointment.
 If you qualify for a VCF award, you might have to revise the petition for appointment.
 To open such a proceeding in New York, for example, you must file a Petition for Letters of Administration (if the decedent did not have a will), Petition for Probate and Letters Testamentary (if the decedent had a will), or Voluntary Administration (if the decedent’s estate meets certain requirements).
 There is a fee for opening these estate proceedings but, in many cases, the fee will be quite low.
 In New York, if the value of the estate is less than $10,000, you will have to pay $45.00 to open the proceeding.
 Additionally, if the value of the estate is less than $30,000 (or $20,000 if the decedent passed away before January 1, 2009), and the estate does not include certain property, you can file a Voluntary Administration in order to be appointed the Personal Representative of the decedent’s estate.
-Please note, the VCF will accept Letters of Voluntary Administration in very limited circumstances.
+Please note the VCF will accept Letters of Voluntary Administration in very limited circumstances.
 If you submit Letters of Voluntary Administration, the document must explicitly permit the filing and processing of the VCF claim, and you will be required to petition for Letters of Administration or Letters Testamentary that permit you to collect the VCF award once an award determination is made on your claim.
 The forms required to open an estate proceeding in New York, as well as additional information on opening an estate proceeding, can be found at the following website: https://www.nycourts.gov/COURTS/nyc/surrogates/index.shtml.

 - Proof of Cause of Death: If you intend to pursue a wrongful death claim, you should select “Yes” when answering the question on the claim form, “Did the decedent die as a result of his or her 9/11-related physical injury?”
-When answering “Yes” you must submit an original or certified copy of the death certificate for the decedent.
+When answering “Yes” you must submit the death certificate for the decedent.
 You may submit what is sometimes referred to as a “long form” death certificate, which generally includes a medical report detailing the cause of death.
 Other records, such as a letter from the decedent’s treating physician prior to death explaining the cause of death, may also be helpful in establishing the link between the death and the decedent’s eligible condition.
 “Short form” or standard death certificates often do not identify the cause of death, or do not describe the cause of death in sufficient detail to allow the VCF to evaluate whether the decedent’s death was related to his/her eligible 9/11-related condition(s).

 If you submit a claim on behalf of a deceased victim and you do not intend to pursue a wrongful death claim, you should select “No” when answering the question on the claim form, “Did the decedent die as a result of his or her 9/11-related physical injury?”
 If you choose to select “Do Not Know,” then you must also submit a written statement indicating either: (1) you are not claiming that the decedent’s death was the result of an eligible condition; or (2) you do not intend to pursue a wrongful death claim.